benchware/BadModrinthDownloader/README.md

 # BadModrinthDownloader
-An terrible coded Modrinth downloader that can download in bulks.
+An terrible coded Modrinth downloader that can download in bulks and it's fucking coded in Powershell.